 - You have side effects from your medicine that bother you.

 How Does Deep Brain Stimulation Work?

 Your brain cells need to "talk" to each other for your body to move smoothly.
 In Parkinson's disease, the signals between brain cells aren't working right.

 DBS is similar to a pacemaker that controls the heart rhythm.
 It sends electrical impulses to the brain to stop the faulty signals that cause Parkinson's symptoms.

 You'll get DBS surgery in two parts.
 During the first part, the surgeon puts in the electrodes.
 You'll be awake while this is going on, but you'll get medicine to relax you and prevent pain.

 First, your doctor will place a special frame around your head to keep it still.
-He'll use magnetic resonance imaging (MRI) to map out the areas in your brain where he'll do the operation.
+They'll use magnetic resonance imaging (MRI) to map out the areas in your brain where they'll do the operation.

 Your surgeon will place electrodes into areas on one or both sides of your brain that control movement.
-He'll ask you to do certain tasks during the procedure to help him put the electrodes in the right spots.
+They'll ask you to do certain tasks during the procedure to help them put the electrodes in the right spots.

 On the same day or at a later time, you'll have a second surgery to put in a device called an impulse generator.
 It's battery-operated and sends impulses to the electrodes in your brain.